FAQ

 Experienced communicators provide organizations with the opportunity to receive information and insights from the animals—often information that is not available from any other source.
 Organizations can also convey information to the animals.
 Many organizations report that the insights gained from these sessions are helpful for daily care and for matching animals with adopters.

-Visit GAV’s website and complete the Apply to Participate form.
+Complete the appropriate Apply to Participate form.

 Yes.
 In addition to the FAQ, we provide a Letter of Agreement that outlines the general objectives, processes, and responsibilities of the participants.
 We also provide further details in a Code of Conduct for all participants.